bseverns/seedBox/examples/01_sprout/README.md

 ./.pio/build/native/program --export-wav
 ```

 The renderer writes `out/intro-sprout.wav` and the folder stays gitignored, so your repo stays clean while your ears get proof.
-Punk ethos preserved, intent documented.